ornldaac/cmr-metadata-query/CONTRIBUTING.md

    * **Major non-breaking** changes increment the **minor number**.
    * **Major breaking** changes increment the **mayor number**.
 2. Create a seperate commit named "Bump version".
 This commit updates the line `## [Unreleased]` in [CHANGELOG.md](CHANGELOG.md) to reflect the release date and version: `## [VERSION] - YYYY-MM-DD`
-3. Tag the "Bounce version" commit with the new version number using `git tag` followed by `git push --tags`.
+3. Tag the "Bump version" commit with the new version number using `git tag` followed by `git push --tags`.

 ## Coding standards